 The Department of Ophthalmology is one of 23 clinical and basic science departments within Duke School of Medicine and is one of the leading eye institutions in the world.
 For almost 30 years Duke Ophthalmology has been consistently ranked in the Top 10 by the US News and World Report.
 Our internationally-renowned clinical and research faculty are dedicated to curing eye disease worldwide though excellence in research, teaching, and patient care.
 We take pride in living Duke's guiding principles of trustworthiness, respect, diversity, learning and teamwork.

-We offer our employees excellent benefits with numerous perks such as health care, retirement accounts, child and family benefits, employee discounts, health and wellness programs and more.
+Located in Durham, NC, we offer our employees excellent benefits with numerous perks such as health care, retirement accounts, child and family benefits, employee discounts, health and wellness programs and more.

 Duke Ophthalmology offers exciting employment opportunities in a variety of areas.
 If you are seeking a fast-paced, challenging position in an organization committed to achieving and maintaining a standard of excellence in all we do, please take a moment to explore the job opportunities here at Duke.